-- Hardware metrics often aren't suitable for software. - Based on component failures and the need to repair or replace a component once it has failed. - In hardware, the design is assumed to be correct. - Software failures are generally design failures. - Often, the system is available even though a failure has occurred. - Metrics consider failure rates, uptime, and time between failures.
+- Hardware metrics often aren't suitable for software. - Based on component failures and the need to repair or replace a component once it has failed. - Design is assumed to be correct. - Software failures are generally design failures. - System often available despite failure. - Metrics consider failure rates, uptime, and time between failures.